GlaIZier/todo/js/README.md

 ```bash
 npm run start:local
 ```
-and go to localhost:3000
+and go to http://localhost:3000/todo/spa or to https://localhost:3443/todo/spa

 2. To start application without Java backend using Node Express server and responses from backend QA KS.
 From js/ folder run
 ```bash
 npm run start:dev
 ```
-and go to localhost:3000
+and go to http://localhost:3000/todo/spa or to https://localhost:3443/todo/spa

 3. To start application with Java backend and responses from QA KS in dev mode from js/ folder run
 ```bash